meshy/meshy.github.com/index.markdown

 # Hi.
 I'm Charlie Denton,

-I am a Developer at [Incuna](http://incuna.com/).
+I am a Developer at [Incuna](http://incuna.com/), and one of the developers of the django class-based views reference tool [CCBV](http://ccbv.co.uk/).
 I do a lot of web development, have a passion for linux, python and free (open-source) software.
-These are my ramblings.
+These are my sparse ramblings.

 Expect handy little programming snippets, the occasional rant, and shameless promotion of myself and [my projects](/projects/).